raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## Difference between CloudFront and Global Accelerator

 - Both use Edge Locations
-- Both integratw with AWS Shield for DDoS Protection
+- Both integrate with AWS Shield for DDoS Protection
 - CloudFront improves content deliver for static (cacheable) and dynamic content by serving content from the Edge Locations
 - Global Accelerator proxyes requests at Edge Location to applications running in one or more Regions
 - Global Accelerator is a good fit if you have a non-HTTP uses cases such as gaming, IoT or Voice over IP, HTTP use case that requires a static IP addresses globally